OzzyMalv/interview_questions_for_company/README.md

 * What are the skills and experiences you’re looking for in an ideal candidate?
 * Can you tell me about the team I’ll be working with?
 * What size of the team?
 * How many QA's do you have in team?
+What is usual team structure looks like?

 ## About the Company and Culture